 Originally developed in the 1980s as part of total quality management, six-sigma quality in the 1990s saw a dramatic expansion as an extensive set of diagnostic tools was developed.
 These tools have been taught to managers as part of "green and black belt programs" at many corporations.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

-50. Green and black belt programs teach six-sigma quality tools to managers at many corporations.
+48. Green and black belt programs teach six-sigma quality tools to managers at many corporations.